 2) Identify your competitors top backlinks

-You can find the active backlinks of your competitors so that you will be able to reverse-engineer that link and analyze whether those links are useful for you or not.
+You can find the active backlinks of your competitors to be able to reverse-engineer that link and analyze whether those links are useful for you.

 - Navigate to Backlink Analysis > Active Backlinks.

 - Enter your competitors’ domain in the search bar.